What to Expect in Worship

 We take a collection every Sunday, called “Gifts of the Congregation.”
 Visitors are invited to be our guests, and are not expected to contribute.
 We also take quarterly collections for different community agencies that we have voted as a congregation to support.

 What do children do during the services?

-Children come to the sanctuary for the first part of the service, and then are “sung out” to go to religious education classes for school-age children, and the nursery for infants and toddlers.
+Historically, children have come to the sanctuary for the first part of the service, and then were “sung out” to go to religious education classes for school-age children, and the nursery for infants and toddlers.
 About once a month we have an intergenerational service where children stay in the service for the whole service.
 Junior and Senior High Youth stay in the service an additional Sunday per month.
-We also have classes for 3-4 year olds once a month.

 Can my child stay with me during the service?

 Children are always welcome to stay with the adults during the service.

 Tell me about your Religious Education Programs for children.